proxin187/artx/README.md

 # Artx

-Artx is a minimalist install script for setting up a patched dwm and st environment on Artix systems.
+Artx is an opinionated install script for setting up a minimal dwm environment on Artix systems.

 ## Installation